namadaza/better-twitter/src/lib/reading-highlights.md

 By some argument, the boss of the company may be unskilled labor but one who presents the necessary attributes of charisma and the package that makes for good MBA talk.
 In other words, he may be subjected to the monkey-on-the-typewriter problem.
 There are so many companies doing all kinds of things that some of them are bound to make “the right decision.”

+### Fooled by Randomness by Nassim Taleb - Postscript > Page 307 · Location 3929

+A slightly random schedule prevents us from optimizing and being exceedingly efficient, particularly in the wrong things.
+This little bit of uncertainty might make the diner relax and forget the time pressures.
+He would be forced to act as a satisficer instead of a maximizer (Chapter 11 discussed Simon’s satisficing as a blend of satisfying and maximizing)—research on happiness shows that those who live under a self-imposed pressure to be optimal in their enjoyment of things suffer a measure of distress.

 ### Physics of God Page 27:

 Physicists have subsequently performed this same experiment, always withthe same